MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

     Some advanced features aren't available this deep in the API (mainly seed value checking).
 Additionally, |PdfCMSEmbedder| doesn't really do any input validation; you're on your own in that regard.
+    See also :ref:`interrupted-signing` for a more middle-of-the-road solution.

 Here is an example demonstrating its use, sourced more or less directly from